alex-dishen/alex-dishen/README.md

   title="Profile" target="_blank">I'm Alexander</a>👋</h2>
 <br>
 <p align="center">
-  I'm a 21 years old Frontend Developer.<br>Right now my mind is focused on the FrontEnd technologies of the Web.<br>
+  I'm a 21 years old Frontend Developer.<br>
   Also I'm passionate about exploring new technologies which I can leverage to solve real-life problems.
  <br>